Code-Institute-Submissions/justus-ai-leksands-oudoor-workout_OctResub/README.md

  ![Screenshot (320)](https://user-images.githubusercontent.com/83753891/131587223-24080d72-e47d-427f-bb4b-0eaa490da2e8.png)
  ### UX
 1. This page goes deeper into details of what an outdoor workout routine would entail.
- 2. I decided to divide them into 4 color coded(based on difficulty) sections alongside  icons of batteries at different percentage of usage to show how much intensity each program would entail.
+ 2. I decided to divide the routines into 4 color coded(based on difficulty) sections alongside  icons of batteries at different percentage of usage to show how much intensity each program would entail.
- 3. These excercises are entirely dependet on body wait and the patience of repetition to  guide the reader to results.
+ 3. These excercises are entirely dependent on body weight and the patience of repetition to  guide the reader to results.
- 4. the time that each person hasd available for working out everyday is so that each person works according to their ablity and availability .
+ 4. The time that each person has available for working out everyday is so that each person works according to their ablity and availability .
 5. to maximises on space , each of the color coded program has a dropdown list of challenges from bootstrap 5  that encapsulate the time spent on each  work out .
  ![Screenshot (321)](https://user-images.githubusercontent.com/83753891/131587311-636a6077-8f34-4214-b39d-9dca115feb75.png)
 UNORDERED LIST ( self explanatory)